 Fortunately, cyber liability insurance is increasingly being offered as a way to cover this kind of data breach.
 From notifying your clients to paying fines, to covering the costs of any interruption to your business, insurance could be your best friend in the event of a hack.

-If part of your website involves e-commerce, knowing the website legal requirements for selling online will help you not only save time and money, but also any potential legal hassles.
-It’s important to have a solid understanding of consumer protection laws and e-commerce regulations in the United States.
+If part of your website involves e-commerce, knowing the website legal rules for selling online will help you not only save time and money, but also any potential legal hassles.
+It’s essential to have a solid understanding of consumer protection laws and e-commerce regulations in the United States.

 These are just a few of the many guidelines that exist when selling things through your website.
 Making sure you follow them all from the beginning will help you avoid any legal troubles in the end.

 Every website is powered by software.
 Whatever software you’re using, it’s important to know your rights with it.
 WordPress, for instance, is released under a General Public License.
 It’s a free software license that allows anyone to use, study or modify the software, so long as they meet the specified terms of the General Public License.
-As a website owner, it means that no one can take WordPress back from you, or prevent you from improving or modifying it.
+As a website owner, it means that no one can take WordPress back from you or prevent you from improving or modifying it.

-Starting your own website is exciting, but in the rush to get something up, make sure you don’t skip over all of the legal steps that should be in place.
+Starting your own website is exciting, but in a rush to get something up, make sure you don’t skip over all of the legal steps that should be in place.
 If you make compliance with the law your top priority from the start, you’ll be saving yourself time and money.